 Improving industry engagement arrangements in the VET system is vital to these reforms.
-This paper seeks stakeholder views on improving industry engagement in Australia’s VET system.

 The strength of Australia’s VET system is internationally recognised, we need to ensure it continues to respond to the needs of the market.
 However, we need to ensure Australia has a highly skilled workforce that is ready for the job market, now and into the future.
 The impacts of COVID-19, a rapidly changing economy and widening skills gap are changing the way we work – VET needs to respond to this.
 Australia needs a responsive and resilient workforce that delivers for businesses and employers.